About the Journal

 - COI can be mentioned after the section Acknowledgment of the publication

-Publication Notices and Changes
+Publication Notice and Changes

-Any changes made to the published content will be accompanied by a post-publication notice which will be permanently linked to the original content.
+Any changes made to the published content will be accompanied by a post-publication notice, which will be permanently linked to the original content.
 Publication notices include errors introduced by the journal (erratum), an author error (corrigendum), adding a (small) document to a published work to provide additional information (addendum), and retraction.

 - Reviewing the proposed changes to the published content to determine if they are necessary and appropriate.